ceramicnetwork/docs/docs/run/nodes/nodes.md

         ]
     },
     "ipfs": {
-        "mode": "remote", // Use "remote" or "bundled" "host": "http://ipfs_ip_address:5001"
+        "mode": "remote", // Use "remote" or "bundled". "remote" is recommended for production deployments "host": "http://ipfs_ip_address:5001"
     },
     "logger": {